 Visualizing Linguistic Relationships of Uto-Aztecan and Bantu Languages Colby Ford2, Ming Xue1, Peter Whiteley1, Ward Wheeler1, Daniel Janies2, Xinghua Shi1

 Language origins and diversification are crucial for understanding historical relationships among human populations.
-In this study, we present a novel way of analyzing and visualizing relationships among different language groups.
-Based on the Swadesh-92 word-list devised by scholars at the Royal Museum for Central Africa, we produced lexical dataset (rendered into LATEX TIPA format) for 93 Bantu and 12 Bantoid language groups in sub-Saharan Africa.
-Our alphabets comprise 287 distinctive sounds for these languages.
-The number of sounds was reduced into three clusters by running k-Means Clustering algorithms on the frequency of sounds in the languages.
-This allowed us to map the different language groups onto 3-dimensional interactive plots, which reveals significant linguistic disparity patterns.
+In this study, we present a novel means of analyzing and visualizing relationships among different language groups.
+Based on the Swadesh-100 list of words, we produced two lexical data sets, which we rendered into LaTeX TIPA format.
+The Uto-Aztecan (UA) data set, from North and Central America, includes 37 Uto-Aztecan languages and three non-UA outgroups.
+The Bantu data set includes 93 Bantu languages and 12 Bantoid outgroups, from sub-Saharan Africa.
+Our alphabets comprise 148 distinct sounds for UA and 287 for Bantu.
+For each language a "mean word" was created and were plotted by reducing the 148- and 287- dimensional data into three clusters by running the k-Means Clustering algorithm.
+This allows the visualization of the different languages in 3-dimensional interactive plots, revealing interesting linguistic disparity patterns.

 - Bastin, Yvonne, André Coupez, and Michael Mann.
 Continuity and divergence in the Bantu languages: perspectives from a lexicostatistic study.
 No. 162.
 Musée royal de l'Afrique centrale, 1999.

 - Holden, Clare Janaki.
 "Bantu language trees reflect the spread of farming across sub-Saharan Africa: a maximum-parsimony analysis."
 Proceedings of the Royal Society of London B: Biological Sciences 269.1493 (2002): 793-799.